tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 ### What is a bucket?

 A bucket is a carrier of objects, which can be considered as a "container" for storing objects.
-You can manage buckets and configure attributes of buckets in various methods such as the Tencent Cloud console, APIs, and SDKs.
-For example, you can set a bucket for hosting a static website or set access permission on a bucket.
-For more information on buckets, see [Bucket Overview](https://intl.cloud.tencent.com/document/product/436/13312).
+You can manage buckets and configure attributes for buckets through various methods such as the Tencent Cloud console, APIs, and SDKs.
+For example, you can set a bucket to be used for static website hosting or set access permission for a bucket.
+For more information, see [Bucket Overview](https://intl.cloud.tencent.com/document/product/436/13312).

 ### What is the length limit on a bucket name?

 The bucket length limit has been changed since the COS console update in September 2021.
-According to the new policy, the length of a bucket name is affected by the number of characters in the **region abbreviation** and **APPID**, as the combined full domain name can contain 60 characters at most.
+According to the new policy, the length of a bucket name is affected by the number of characters in the **region abbreviation** and **APPID**, as the combined full domain can contain 60 characters at most.
 Note that previous bucket names will not be affected.
 If you need longer names to meet special requirements, [contact us](https://intl.cloud.tencent.com/contact-sales).

-### Which version of COS should I use, an earlier version or the current version?

-The implementation of earlier versions of COS is quite different than that of the current version.
-The current version has more features than earlier versions, and earlier versions are not updated with the latest features. **We recommend that you use the current version** for a better experience.
-If you are using an earlier version, please [contact us](https://intl.cloud.tencent.com/contact-sales) to activate the current version.

-The current version comes with different APIs and SDK APIs than those in earlier versions.
-JSON APIs are used in earlier versions and XML APIs are used in the current version.
-JSON APIs have the same underlying architecture as XML APIs.
-Their data is interoperable and can intersect, but they are ultimately not compatible with each other and have different domain names.

 ### How do I monitor error code information?

 You can use [Cloud Monitoring](https://console.cloud.tencent.com/monitor/product/COS) to get different types of HTTP error code messages.
 For more information, see [Monitoring and Alarms](https://intl.cloud.tencent.com/document/product/436/31649).
-For information on how to use cloud monitoring and obtain relevant data, see Cloud Monitoring [Console Guide](https://intl.cloud.tencent.com/document/product/248/13517).
+For information on how to use cloud monitoring and obtain relevant data, see Cloud Monitor [Console Guide](https://intl.cloud.tencent.com/document/product/248/13517).

 ### How do I calculate the availability of COS?